With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 Trump helped the Republicans overcome what had seemed an advantage in enthusiasm that was energizing Democrats in half-a-dozen states with marquee statewide races.

 His impact was undeniable.
 In these specific cases, Trump could claim his intervention in the endgame was the GOP's not-so-secret weapon and deciding factor.
-And the Republicans wound up doing strikingly well in those marquee statewide races.
+And the Republicans wound up ahead in several of those marquee statewide races.

 - Republicans held onto slim leads in the governors' races in Florida and Georgia.

-Note: This story was updated as of 6 p.m.
-Wednesday Nov.
-7.